 What is a Cuttlefish Bone?

-Cuttlefish bones are the internal shells of cuttlefish, which are marine mollusks.
+Cuttlebones are the internal shells of cuttlefish, which are marine mollusks.

-They’re a popular source of calcium for many avian and reptilian pets.
-Before being given to an animal, they must be sanitized to kill any harmful germs and bacteria.
+They’re a source of calcium for many avian and reptilian pets.
+Cuttlefish bones must be sanitized before being given to an animal to kill harmful germs and bacteria.

 Why Do Tortoises Need Cuttlefish Bones?